AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 \end{array} \mid\right.
 $$

-Note that the categories’ names {‘Basic, ‘Intermediary L’ Exec’} are arbitrary and could be changed to any values that suit the usage of the model (L, M, H, T stands for Low, Medium, High and Top, respectively).
+Note that the categories’ names {‘Basic, ‘Intermediary’, ’Exec’} are arbitrary and could be changed to any values that suit the usage of the model (L, M, H, T stands for Low, Medium, High and Top, respectively).

-##Split for continuous variables
+## Split for continuous variables

-**In the examples we have used so far we have seen how to split for features with categorical values.
-For ‘Screen Size’ we restricted the possibilities into 3 values, making it effectively categorical.
+**In the examples we have used so far, we have seen how to split for features with categorical values.
+For ‘Screen Size’ we restricted the possibilities to 3 values, making it effectively categorical.
 We also discretised the ‘Annual Income’ by dealing with 3 ranges of salaries called ‘bands’, also effectively yielding it as categorical.**

 However, discretisation is not always possible and can restrict the generalisation ability of our models.
 What we want to be able to do is to allow a continuous variable (such as ‘Annual Income’) to take any value for continuous variables, and we decide from the data what would be the best value to split the data according to.
-To understand the approach let us look at a tangible example.
-To deal with a split of continuous features we simply look into its values inside the available dataset.
-Remember we have, in theory, an infinite number of values so we cannot try them all!
+To understand the approach, let us look at a tangible example.
+To deal with a split of continuous features, we simply look into its values inside the available dataset.
+Remember, we have, in theory, an infinite number of values, so we cannot try them all!

 ID | Home owner| Marital status | Annual income | Defaulted borrower | **Possible splits for annual income**|
 ---|-----------|----------------|---------------|--------------------|--------------------------------------|